 - Defective products or a medical malpractice claim may extend deadlines based on when the problem was discovered.
 In these cases, the suit can be brought against the defendant after the time of discovery.
 However, as mentioned below, there are some stipulations about the time of discovery that the circumstances need to fulfill.

-Devices and Medical Malpractice Claims and Limits
+Medical Device and Medical Malpractice Claims and Limits

 While there is a general two-year statute for personal injury, malpractice claims only have a one-year period for filing claims.
 A malpractice claim is different from a medical device claim.
 Cases involving medical devices don't fall under this stipulation and still have a two-year period for filing.
 However, there may be exceptions based on certain rules.
-The two-year statute of limitations applies to everything across the realm of personal injury, once another rule or law doesn't contradict it.
+The two-year statute of limitations applies to everything across the realm of personal injury once another rule or law doesn't contradict it.

-Defective Products and The Two-Year Statute
+Defective Products and the Two-Year Statute

 - If you discovered a potential injury up to eight years after acquiring the product, then you may be liable to file a personal injury action within two years.
 This discovery rule can determine if you have a viable case to apply for.